Leocraft1/gtfsparser-with-reader/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/public-transport/gtfsparser)](https://goreportcard.com/report/github.com/public-transport/gtfsparser) [![GoDoc](https://godoc.org/github.com/public-transport/gtfsparser?status.png)](https://godoc.org/github.com/public-transport/gtfsparser)

 A complete*, easy to use parsing library for GTFS data.
 Implemented in go.
-Accepts folders containing GTFS files and ZIPs.
+Accepts folders containing GTFS files, ZIPs or io.Readers of zip files.
 Feeds are validated during parsing.
 ID references are transformed into pointer references where appropriate.

 This is a fork from the gtfsparser I developed at geOps, containing some minor improvements.
 Because of some changes to member types, this is _not_ a drop-in replacement for the geOps gtfsparser.

 ## Usage

+Normal usage:
     feed := gtfsparser.NewFeed()
     error := feed.Parse("sample-feed.zip")

+Reader usage:
+    feed := gtfsparser.NewFeed()
+    error := feed.ParseReader(reader)

 See feed.go for exported fields.